 \section{Conclusions}

-In this paper, we identified the available parameter space for the implementation of the 95~GeV resonance into the real Type I 2HDM based on previous work to ensure simultaneous best fits of the $\gamma\gamma$ and $\tau\tau$ resonances \vtwo{and to minimise the tension with the $b\to s\gamma$ branching ratio}.
-The constraints leave $\mH$ and $\cos(\beta-\alpha)$ as the parameters that are most free to change.
-After fixing the remaining model parameters, \vtwo{in a first scan we varied just $\mH$ and $c_{\beta-\alpha}$ to obtain some primary insights in the structure of the vacuum transitions and the strength of the phase transition.} We employed the dimensionally reduced thermal effective potential to compute the transition parameters $\bar{\alpha}$ and $\bar{\beta}/H_*$.
-We also compute the gravitational wave spectrum $\Omega_\text{gw}h^2(f)$, its peak frequency $f_\text{gw}$ and peak amplitude $\Omega_\text{gw}h^2(f_\text{gw})$. \vtwo{Following this initial scan, we used {\tt ScannerS}~\cite{Muhlleitner:2016mzt,Muhlleitner:2020wwk} to explore how experimental tests further limit the parameter space. }
+In this paper, we identified the viable parameter space for implementing the 95~GeV resonance in the real Type~I 2HDM, \vtwo{chosen} based on previous work to ensure simultaneous best fits of the $\gamma\gamma$ and $\tau\tau$ resonances \vtwo{and to minimise the tension with the $b\to s\gamma$ branching ratio}.
+The constraints leave $\mH$ and $c_{\beta-\alpha}$ as the most freely varying parameters.
+After fixing the remaining model parameters, \vtwo{in a first scan we varied just $\mH$ and $c_{\beta-\alpha}$ to obtain some primary insights in the structure of the vacuum transitions and the strength of the phase transition.} We employed the dimensionally reduced thermal effective potential to compute the transition parameters $\bar{\alpha}$ and $\bar{\beta}/H_*$, as well as the GW spectrum $\Omega_\text{gw}h^2(f)$, its peak frequency $f_\text{gw}$, and peak amplitude $\Omega_\text{gw}h^2(f_\text{gw})$. \vtwo{Following this initial scan, we used {\tt ScannerS}~\cite{Muhlleitner:2016mzt,Muhlleitner:2020wwk} to explore how experimental tests further limit the parameter space. }

 \vtwo{In our first scan in fig.~\ref{fig:multiplot},} we find that the $\mH$--$c_{\beta-\alpha}$ parameter space contains regions with crossovers, one-step, and two-step first-order transitions. \vtwo{In the experimentally constrained parameter space of fig.~\ref{fig:collider:plot}, the strongest transitions have a transition strength} $\bar{\alpha}\sim \vtwo{0.0025}$, corresponding to peak amplitudes of $\Omega_\text{gw}h^2(f_\text{gw}) \sim \vtwo{10^{-20}}$ and frequencies $f_\text{gw}\sim \vtwo{10^{-1}}$~Hz. \vfour{The transition strength in terms of the conventional criterion for electroweak baryogenesis, however, remains $\vc/\Tc \lesssim 1$.} The resulting maximum LISA SNR is around $\text{SNR} \sim \vtwo{10^{-10}}$, far below the conventional detection threshold of $\text{SNR} \sim 10$.
 We conclude that models simultaneously explaining the $\gamma\gamma$ and $\tau\tau$ excesses within the Type~I 2HDM yield FOPTs too weak for LISA detection, requiring interferometers with significantly greater sensitivity in the centihertz frequency band. \vfour{Notably, the final viable parameter space remains in tension with $\mathrm{BR}(b \to s\gamma)$ at the level of $\mathcal{O}(3\sigma)$.}

 \vtwo{Additionally, we identified $\mathcal{O}(1)$ uncertainties in thermodynamic transition parameters arising from higher-order corrections in the effective potential by comparing one-loop and two-loop potentials in the 3D EFT.
 While the quantitative differences in transition parameters can be significant, the qualitative features of the phase transitions remain unchanged.
 A further analysis of higher-order corrections, including the full two-loop potential in the 3D EFT, is left for future work.}